A meaningful prediction of functional decline in amyotrophic lateral sclerosis based on multi-event survival analysis: Experiments and Results

-\textbf{BS/IBS:} The Brier Score calculates the squared error between the predicted probability of the event and the Heaviside step function of the observed event.
-The Integrated Brier Score~\cite{graf1999assessment} (IBS) aggregates Brier Scores across multiple time points to provide a single measure of the squared error.
-We use IPCW to weigh censored instances accordingly.
+\textbf{BS/IBS:} The Brier Score (BS) calculates the squared error between the predicted probability of the event and the Heaviside step function of the observed event.
+The integrated Brier score~\cite{graf1999assessment} (IBS) aggregates Brier scores over multiple time points to provide a single measure of the squared error.

-\textbf{MAE:} The mean absolute error calculates the average absolute difference between the true event time and the predicted event time.
-Given an individual survival distribution, $S\br{t\mid\bm{x}_{i}} = \text{Pr}\br{T>t\mid\bm{x}_{i}}$, we calculate the predicted event time $\hat{t}_i$ as the median survival time~\cite{qi_survivaleval_2024}.
-For censored individuals, we calculate the marginal MAE (mMAE) as proposed by~\cite{Haider2020}, which assigns a "best-guess" estimate to each censored individual using the Kaplan-Meier (KM)~\cite{kaplan_nonparametric_1958} estimator.
+\textbf{MAE:} The MAE calculates the average absolute difference between the true event time and the predicted event time.
+Given an ISD, $S\br{t\mid\bm{x}_{i}} = \text{Pr}\br{T>t\mid\bm{x}_{i}}$, we calculate the predicted event time $\hat{t}_i$ as the median survival time~\cite{qi_survivaleval_2024}.
+Since our dataset contains censoring, we calculate the margin MAE (mMAE) as proposed by~\cite{Haider2020}, which assigns a "best-guess" estimate to each censored patients using the Kaplan-Meier (KM)~\cite{kaplan_nonparametric_1958} estimator.

-\textbf{D-calibration:} Distribution calibration~\cite{Haider2020}, aka D-Cal, measures how well the predicted survival function $\hat{S}(t)$ is calibrated for each event.
-We assess this using Pearson's chi-squared test with $\alpha=0.05$.
-For any probability interval $[a, b] \in [0, 1]$, we define $D_m(a, b)$ as the group of individuals in the dataset $D$ whose predicted probability of an event is in the interval $[a, b]$~\cite{qi_effective_2023}.
-A model is D-calibrated if the proportion of individuals $|D_m(a, b)|/|D|$ is statistically similar to the amount $b-a$.
-In our results, we report the number of times each model is D-calibrated (at $p>0.05$) for each event across ten experiments.
+\textbf{D-calibration:} Distribution calibration~\cite{Haider2020}, also known as D-Cal, measures how well the predicted survival function, $\hat{S}(t)$, is calibrated for each event.
+D-calibration assesses this using a Pearson's chi-squared test with $\alpha = 0.05$.
+For any probability interval $[a, b] \in [0, 1]$, we define $D_m(a, b)$ as the group of patients in the dataset $D$ whose predicted probability of an event is in the interval $[a, b]$~\cite{qi_effective_2023}.
+A model is D-calibrated if the proportion of patients $|D_m(a, b)|/|D|$ is statistically similar to the amount $b-a$.
+Intuitively, if a model is well-calibrated, the predicted probabilities match observed event frequencies -- for instance, about 20\% of patients predicted to have a 0.2 event probability should actually experience the event.
+In our experiments, we report the number of times each model is D-calibrated (at $p>0.05$) for each event across 10 experiments.